 The Hop Count block, block type 9, contains two unsigned integers, hop limit and hop count.
 A "hop" is here defined as an occasion on which a bundle was forwarded from one node to another node.
+Hop limit MUST be in the range 1 through 255.
 The hop limit value SHOULD NOT be changed at any time after creation of the Hop Count block; the hop count value SHOULD initially be zero and SHOULD be increased by 1 on each hop.